-Whilst further work is required to develop the costs of the alternative schemes, a possible early candidate for early implementation can be identified from the range of infill options reported in Chapters 5 and 6 on the basis of strong support from stakeholders and its indicative business case.
-It comprises two related AC infill electrification schemes in the London area.
-Electrification of the Gospel Oak to Woodgrange Park line would allow Transport for London's aspiration of a 4 train per hour passenger service on the Gospel Oak to Barking route to be converted to electric traction - the scheme falls in tier 3 when measured on the conversion of passenger vehicle miles.
+The second option comprises two related AC infill electrification schemes in the London area.
+Electrification of the Gospel Oak to Woodgrange Park line would allow Transport for London's aspiration of a four train per hour passenger service on the Gospel Oak to Barking route to be converted to electric traction - the scheme falls in tier 3 when measured on the conversion of passenger vehicle miles.
 Electrifying associated links to the East Coast Main Line and the Midland Main Line route would allow electric freight trains from Thameside to avoid the congested North London Line, with capacity benefits on that route and on the Great Eastern Main Line.
 The Thameside branch and sidings in the Ripple Lane area would also need to be electrified to allow additional electric operation of freight trains from the port, and greater operational flexibility.

-It is assumed that freight services operating over the line would be operated by electric traction and that the route could be used for diversions.
+It is assumed that a proportion of freight services operating over the line would be operated by electric traction and that the route could be used for diversions.
 Freight from Tilbury, Barking, Ripple Lane, High Speed 1 and London Gateway would be primary beneficiaries.
-There would also be consequential performance benefits on the Great Eastern from rerouteing of electric services between North Thameside and the North London Line which currently cross the main line between Woodridge Park and Stratford.
+There would also be consequential performance benefits on the Great Eastern from rerouteing of electric services between North Thameside and the North London Line which currently cross the main line between Woodgrange Park and Stratford.